Factbox - Where Citigroup is cutting jobs

 * Corporate/Other: About 2,300 technology and operations positions and about 300 global functions positions.

-(Reporting by Rick Rothacker in Charlotte, North Carolina, and David Henry in New York; Editing by Leslie Gevirtz and Ian Geoghegan)
+(Reporting by Rick Rothacker in Charlotte, North Carolina, and David Henry in New York; Editing by Leslie Gevirtz)